tobiasziegler/fend-p6-website-optimization/README.md

 [CSS Triggers](https://csstriggers.com/) indicates, `transform` doesn't trigger layout or painting, which should allow the animation to be carried out by the compositor thread assisted by the GPU.

+- Reduce the number of background pizzas from 200 to 32.
+This gives four rows of 8 pizzas, which is adequate for large screen sizes.